SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/lexics/lexics.md

 ## Lexeme

-By convention, ⟮＿lexical units/lexemes＿⟯ are represented in ⟮all caps⟯.
 Any ⟮＿lexeme＿⟯ belongs to ⟮a particular ⟮＿syntactic category/word class＿⟯⟯.
 A »⟮lemma⟯« is ⟮＿the inflectional variant＿⟯ that is chosen by ⟮convention⟯ to ⟮represent⟯ the ⟮lexeme⟯.